lsc-sde/devcontainer-features/src/k3d/docs/feature.md

 | disableLoadBalancer | If true, then the default load balancer is disabled | false |
 | registryPort | The port used by the k3s registry provisioned | 36471 |

-### Scripts
+### CLI Modules
-The following scripts are provided by this feature:
+The following commands are provided to krapctl by this feature:

-#### cleanup-k3d
+#### cleanup k3d
-The ***cleanup-k3d*** command checks to see if the k3d instance for this devcontainer exists, and if so it will delete it allowing for a fresh setup.
+The ***krapctl cleanup k3d*** command checks to see if the k3d instance for this devcontainer exists, and if so it will delete it allowing for a fresh setup.

 Following using this command it is recommended that you rebuild your devcontainer in order to ensure that the instance is rebuilt in a consistent manner.

-#### setup-k3d
+#### setup k3d
-The ***setup-k3d*** command checks to see if the k3d registry and cluster exists, if not it will create it, if so it will merge in the configuration to the containers kubeconfig.
+The ***krapctl setup k3d*** command checks to see if the k3d registry and cluster exists, if not it will create it, if so it will merge in the configuration to the containers kubeconfig.

 This script is run automatically on container start